nathros/lto-manager/README.md

 <summary><u><b>Expand</b></u></summary>

 ### Install Java
+These commands apply to Debian and derivatives such as Ubuntu, your own system maybe different
 ```sh
 sudo apt-get update
 sudo apt-get install openjdk-17-jdk openjdk-17-jre
 ```
-These commands apply to Debian and derivatives such as Ubuntu

 ### Install LTFS
 Make sure your tape drive is visible, if this returns nothing then check cables / system configuration